osquery/osquery/docs/wiki/deployment/aws-logging.md

 }
 ```

-**Note**: Kinesis services have a maximum 1MB record size.
-Result logs bigger than this will not be forwarded by **osqueryd** as they will be rejected by the Kinesis services.
+**Note**: Kinesis services have a maximum 1MB record size, and the SQS service has a maximum 256KB record size.
+Result logs bigger than this will not be forwarded by **osqueryd** as they will be rejected by the respective services.